LostGovernment/expert-octo-palm-tree/README.md

 **1.** For this project I have decided to acquire geo-tagged tweets in the contiguous United States.
 I downloaded the data from two different time windows.
-First, I downloaded the data during the afternoon, and the second data was downloaded after midnight around 2 am.
-The reason why I choose to do this comparison is because I am always fascinated by the amount of social media users in the United States, and twitter in particular.
+First, I downloaded the data during the mid-day afternoon, and the second data was downloaded after midnight around 2 am.
+The reason why I choose to do this comparison is because I was always fascinated by the amount of social media users in the United States, and twitter in particular.
 In addition, I am always fascinated by how massive the US is, and the dynamic of its population.
 Many unique and exciting events occur here in the states almost on a minute basis, and twitter is one platform that helps spread the events that are happening in the US through tweets, news and many more.